massgov/MDO-Standards/README.md

 If everyone uses the same general ordering, we'll be able to read and understand each other's scripts faster and more easily.

-Copyright statement comment
+Copyright statement comment (not always necessary) Author comment
-Author comment
 File description comment, including purpose of program, inputs, and outputs source() and library() statements
-Function definitions
-Executed statements, if applicable (e.g., print, plot) Unit tests should go in a separate file named originalfilename_test.R.
+Function definitions should go in a separate file (*_functions.R) Executed statements, if applicable (e.g., print, plot) Unit tests should go in a separate file named originalfilename_test.R.

-Commenting Guidelines
+* Commenting Guidelines

 Comment your code.
-Entire commented lines should begin with \# and one space.
+Entire commented lines should begin with # and one space.

-Short comments can be placed after code preceded by two spaces, \#, and then one space.
+Short comments can be placed after code preceded by two spaces, #, and then one space.
 ```
 # Create histogram of frequency of campaigns by pct budget spent.
 hist(df$pct.spent,